deckerweb/shortcode-item-updated/README.md

 Shortcode for showing the last updated date (and/or time) of an item of a post type.

+## Plugin Installation:

+**Manual Upload**
+* download current .zip archive from master branch here
+* unzip the package, rename the folder to "shortcode-item-updated", upload via FTP to the plugin folder
+* activate the plugin

+**Via "GitHub Updater" Plugin**

+* Install & activate the "GitHub Updater" plugin, get from here: [https://github.com/afragen/github-updater](https://github.com/afragen/github-updater)
+* Recommended: set your API Token in the plugin's settings
+* Go to "Settings > GitHub Updater > Install Plugin"
+* Paste the GitHub URL "https://github.com/deckerweb/shortcode-item-updated"
+* Install & activate the plugin

+**Updates**
+* Are done via the plugin "GitHub Updater" (see above) - leveraging the default WordPress update system!
+* Setting your GitHub API Token is recommended! :)

 ### Usage - Examples:

 **Example - default:**